BayviewComputerClub/smoothie-cms/README.md

 POST "/pages" - Accepts a JSON Page object in the body, and creates that page.
 Returns an empty PageResponse.

+PUT "/pages" - Accepts a JSON PageUpdateRequest object, which consists of an updated Page object, and the slug to be updated.

 GET "/pages/{slug}" - Returns a PageResponse with a single page (by slug).

 GET "/pages/rendered/{slug}" - Returns a PageResponse with a single page, that is rendered with EJS and Markdown support.
 A JSON object in the request body will be passed to EJS.